 Did you attend Anime Fest @ NYCC?
 How did you feel about the buzz online surrounding this event?
 Can they do better next year?
 How?

 Leave your thoughts in the comment section below, I’d love to hear from you!
-Also be sure to follow us on WordPress, Twitter, Redditand Instagram for more convention reviews and news!
+Also be sure to follow us on Twitter, Redditand Instagram for more convention reviews and news!

 A list compiled by Reddit and personal finds of freebies at NYCC this year.